 On my very last night in Mexico, while walking around the shops nearby, I stopped in front of an Italian – Swiss Grill & Martini Bar called La Madonna.
 I wasn’t planning on eating at an Italian restaurant during my brief getaway in Mexico but sometimes you have to live a little, right?
 The meditation music and chill vibes the restaurant gave off stopped me in my tracks.

 Upon entering, your eyes meet the gaze of a giant painting of the Mona Lisa.
-In fact, the entire restaurant if filled with renaissance artwork giving special attention to Da Vinci’s work.
+In fact, the entire restaurant is filled with renaissance artwork giving special attention to Da Vinci’s work.
 Take notice of the walls, sculptures, and mood lighting.

 You could take the stairs up to a second level with balcony seating.
 Up there, four small tables lined a railing looking down on the whole restaurant.
 I bet that would make for an amazing dinner date.
 It seemed so romantic up there.

 Many of the meals are cooked table-side.
 I ordered a Caesar salad as an appetizer and even the salad was prepared beside my table.
-The hors d’oeuvre paired ground up olives with freshly baked bread.
+The hors d’oeuvre paired ground-up olives with freshly baked bread.
 Amazing.
 My main dish was a small steak (no cactus this time) and the pepper I mentioned earlier that almost killed me.
 (I literally didn’t even fully bite into it before I could feel my throat closing and tongue swelling.
 Good times.)
 I guess if you do decide to go on a date there, it might be wise to avoid the peppers…

 I don’t know where my travels will take me in the future but should I ever find myself in Cancun again, La Madonna is definitely at the top of the list for places to revisit.

-Disclaimer: This post was in no way sponsored and reflects only my true thoughts and opinions.
+Disclosure: This post was in no way sponsored and reflects only my true thoughts and opinions.